Harmony Videos

 • It allows the user to adjust the match threshold percentage to control how strict or lenient the question match is.

-• It can export the harmonized data in a variety of formats, including Excel, CSV, and JSON.
+• It can export the harmonised data in a variety of formats, including Excel, CSV, and JSON.

 Installing Harmony Python library and getting started with French and English instruments